HMS Inflexible (1876): Main guns

 To counter the perceived threat from the Italians, Inflexible was to be equipped with four of the largest guns available, weighing 60 tons each.
-In October 1874 it was decided to modify the design of Inflexible to use an even bigger gun which Armstrongs was producing, a 16-inch (406 mm) gun weighing 81 tons.
-The Italians responded by changing their design to take even larger 100-ton 17.7-inch (450 mm) Armstrongs guns.
+In October 1874 it was decided to modify the design of Inflexible to use an even bigger gun which Armstrong was producing, a 16-inch (406 mm) gun weighing 81 tons.
+The Italians responded by changing their design to take even larger 100-ton 17.7-inch (450 mm) Armstrong guns.
 As these could not be fitted to Inflexible, four examples were ordered by the British Government, two each for the coastal defences around Gibraltar and Malta respectively.
 Two of these guns still exist in situ, at Fort Rinnella on Malta and at the Napier of Magdala Battery on Gibraltar.
 Gibraltar's second gun is buried under the foundations of the adjacent old Fortress Headquarters Building.

 The four 81-ton muzzle-loading rifles were mounted in two 33 ft 10 in turrets mounted en echelon, with the forward turret mounted on the port side of the ship and the after turret on the starboard side.
 The superstructure both fore and aft was very narrow to allow one gun in each turret to fire axially, i.e. directly forward or directly aft.
 In practice, as in previous ships, it was found that axial fire led to so much blast damage to the ship's superstructure that it was impractical.
 However, the en-echelon arrangement also meant that at least three guns could fire on bearings close to fore and aft.
 All four guns could be fired broadside.